posann/dotflix-react-native/README.md

-# Welcome to Dotlix app 👋
+# Welcome to Dotlix 👋

 <table>
   <tr>